Gorzal91/target-zero/README.md

-# Net Zero Climate App
+# Target Zero Climate App

 This project is a React application focused on achieving net-zero climate goals.
 It provides users with information, resources, and tools to understand and contribute to climate action.